nipphittt17/Cyclistic-Bike-Share-Analysis/Readme.md

 ## Data exploration
 R programming was employed for this step.
-Initially, the datasets from January to June 2023 were merged, resulting in a total of 2,390,459 entries.
-Subsequently, the **skim_without_charts** function was utilized to generate a data summary, as depicted in the figure below.
+Initially, the datasets from January to June 2023 were merged, **resulting in a total of 2,390,459 entries**.
+Subsequently, the **skim_without_charts** function was used to generate a data summary, as depicted in the figure below.

 <img src="/images/skim_without_charts.png" alt="Data Summary" height="500"> <br>